-But there is a deeper reason behind the term Radical Tantra.
+But there is a deeper reason behind the term “heart of tantra”.
 This spiritual philosophy and practice actually offers the next step of tantra—an expansion of the tantric approach.

 We need to understand that the intention of the ancient tantric systems has been to design a fast and powerful path to liberation.
 These great traditions have used the spiritual forces of our physical and human reality to lead us to a final release from the physical world.
 This means that the explosive energies of the material universe—form, pleasure, desire, passion—have been a springboard for leaving the world behind.
 In fact, the ultimate destination of ancient tantra is no different from that of any other Hindu or Buddhist doctrine: it is all about how to never be born again.

-Although Radical Tantra remains faithful to the essence of liberation, it is an approach that uses the ten tantric principles for a different ultimate goal: to radically transform our relationship with life and the way we perceive our human experience and life on earth.
+Although Heart of Tantra remains faithful to the essence of liberation, it is an approach that uses the ten tantric principles for a different ultimate goal: to radically transform our relationship with life and the way we perceive our human experience and life on earth.

 ~ Shai Tubali